agk30/MonteCarloScattering/README.md

 - `writeImages = .TRUE.` Write images to files?
 - `scatterIntensity = 3.0D0` Relative intensity of scattered signal to ingoing signal
 - `fLifeTime = 700D-9` Fluorescence lifetime of the molecule / s
+- `captureGateOpen = 350D-9` Time after probe fire at which emission can be collected
+- `captureGateClose = 360D-9` Time after probe fire at which emission will stop being collected

 **Mathematical Inputs**
 - `xPx = 420` Number of image pixels in x direction